 Fish & Seafood

 Although still like meat, fish still has its own mention because of how vast sea produce is.
-Luckily again, it’s all naturally gluten-free, so whether you are going for fresh fish or even seafood like shellfish and shrimp, you should be fine as long as you’re careful about other food items.
+Luckily, it’s all naturally gluten-free, so whether you are going for fresh fish or seafood like shellfish and shrimp, you should be fine as long as you’re careful about other food items.

 Nuts & Legumes

-The last major source of nutrition that could well be the most useful to a gluten-free food diet is with nuts and legumes (featuring beans too).
-These foods are all nutrient-packed and often a great place to get your carbohydrates too and can offer you a huge range of other benefits too.
+The last major source of nutrition that could be the most useful to a gluten-free diet is nuts and legumes (featuring beans too).
+These foods are all nutrient-packed and often a great place to get your carbohydrates too, and can offer you a huge range of other benefits too.
 Nuts are always a great food choice, and with vegetarian food alternatives being so popular at the moment, they can be easily substituted into your diet in places too.

 Some great choices are things such as:

-These 3, in particular, are all solid choices that you can rely on when you need to, and they can really make the whole gluten-free diet much easier than you might think.
+These 3, in particular, are all solid choices you can rely on when you need to, and they can make the whole gluten-free diet much easier than you might think.

-Finally, we do also need to address the changes that food vendors have been putting into place in recent years too.
+Finally, we also need to address the changes that food vendors have been putting into place in recent years.
 If you are totally gluten-free, then supermarkets even have you covered (even if that does include a higher price tag sometimes).
-There are often whole sections of large supermarkets dedicated to proving gluten-free food to help you keep a familiar and easy to manage diet.
+There are often whole sections of large supermarkets dedicated to providing gluten-free food to help you keep a familiar and easy-to-manage diet.
 Don’t forget to check here before you try and make dramatic lifestyle changes you could struggle with.

-We hope this has given you at least some guideline in the right direction, and if you need more advice, don’t forget to check in with the pros of this kind of field.
-All of our info has come from sources like the NHS and Celiac Foundation as well as our own knowledge, so check int there for more help and support.
+We hope this has given you at least some guidelines in the right direction, and if you need more advice, don’t forget to check in with the pros of this kind of field.
+All of our info has come from sources like the NHS and Celiac Foundation as well as our own knowledge, so check in there for more help and support.